DirisanamThanuja/II-IT-B-LAB/OS LAB/FCFS/README.md

 # FCFS (First Come First Serve)
-## Aim: Write a C program to implement the various process scheduling mechanisms such as FCFS scheduling.
+## Aim: Write a C program to implement the various process scheduling mechanisms such as FCFS Scheduling.
 ### Algorithm:
 ###1:Start the process
 ###2:Accept the number of processes in the ready Queue